 From a business perspective, a positive change proposed to Urbana's Sign Ordinance is to allow electronic signs to use color.
 Currently Urbana's ordinance only allows monochromatic electronic message boards.
-However, the reason for requiring monochromatic electronic signage is not apparent when a non-electronic signs can be multi-colored.
+However, color is a critical aspect of effective sign communication, especially with logos.
+The Federal Lanham Act in fact prohibits requirements to alter trademarks, including trademarked colors used in signage.
+(Desert Subway, Inc. vs City of Tempe, Arizona)

-Summary of Staff Findings
+Summary of Findings

-City staff proposes the following findings in this case:
+The Urbana Plan Commission recommended the following findings in this case:

 - 1. Urbana's Zoning Ordinance has been enacted by the corporate authorities of the City of Urbana pursuant to its home rule powers as provided for in the Constitution of the State of Illinois, 1970. - 2.
 Urbana's Zoning Ordinance has been enacted in conformance with the Illinois Municipal Code. - 3.
 The proposed amendment will further the City of Urbana's goals, policies, and implementation strategies concerning signs as expressed through the City's Comprehensive Plan, Zoning Ordinance, and other pertinent documents. - 4.
-The proposed amendment is intended to insure that signs are compatible with their surroundings; appropriate to the activity that displays them; can express the identity of individual activities and the community as a whole; and legible in the circumstances in which they are seen. - 4.
+The proposed amendment is intended to insure that signs are compatible with their surroundings; appropriate to the activity that displays them; can express the identity of individual activities and the community as a whole; and are legible in the circumstances in which they are seen. - 4.
 The proposed amendment is intended to insure that the sign approval process and standards comply with current Federal and State laws, regulations, and case law.